Master's Degree in Management of Marine Technologies

 RESCom2 – Knowledge and capacity for marine safety studies

-RESCom3 – Knowledge and capacity to carry out environmental impact studies
+RESCom3 – Knowledge and ability to conduct environmental impact studies

-RESCom4 – Knowledge and skills that enable understanding, analyzing, exploiting and optimizing economic management in the operation of any marine industry
+RESCom4 – Knowledge and skills to understand, analyze, exploit, and optimize economic management in the operation of any marine industry

 RESCom7 – Knowledge of International and National Maritime Conventions RESCom8 – Ability to use leadership and management skills RESCom10 – Knowledge and ability to implement effective resource management RESCom11 – Knowledge of international maritime law